dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

 I'm sure that the various implementation details will be hashed out, but as I see it, 90% of the stuff is already there.
-Maybe we'll need another NIP or two, but I don't see a reason why this can't be built\-\--and, more importantly: I don't see a reason why it wouldn't be sustainable for everyone involved.
+Maybe we'll need another NIP or two, but I don't see a reason why this can't be built---and, more importantly: I don't see a reason why it wouldn't be sustainable for everyone involved.

 Most puzzle pieces are already there, and the rest of them can probably